12. Social HomeBuy

 - Homes subject to restrictive covenants or agreements regarding their continued use and/or use of any sales proceeds, excluding nomination agreements which are not part of a section 106 agreement or similar covenant

 - Homes where the provider is carrying out major works improvement or can demonstrate that the contract will be let within the next three years

 5.4.2 Registered Providers must remember that they have the opportunity to exercise the right of first refusal in respect of future resales and therefore should limit the exercise of this exemption as far as possible.

 5.5 Policy requirements

-5.5.2 When drawing up their policy, providers should consult those local authorities in which they are proposing to offer Social HomeBuy to tenants.
+5.5.2 When drawing up their policy, Registered Providers should consult those local authorities in which they are proposing to offer Social HomeBuy to tenants.
 If no policy is in place prior to sales and marketing, it will be assumed that all properties in that local authority will be included in the programme, other than those covered by the mandatory exemptions.

 6. Shared Ownership leases

 6.1.1 Homes England’s standard requirements relating to shared ownership leases are set out in Help to Buy: Shared Ownership section 5.
 These requirements all apply to Social HomeBuy schemes.

 6.1.2 Additional requirements that are specific to Social HomeBuy are set out in this section.